jmfvarela/spring-boot-demo/README.md

 spring shell
 ```

-* Create a new proyect with Spring Initializr in:
+* Create a new project with Spring Initializr in:

 http://start.spring.io